calcuis/gguf-connector/README.md

 ```
 ggc k7
 ```
-Opt a model file in the current directory (see example [here](https://huggingface.co/calcuis/krea-gguf))
+Opt a model file in the current directory to interact with (see example [here](https://huggingface.co/calcuis/krea-gguf))
 #### Kontext 6 (image editor)
 Activate backend and frontend by (optional: need diffusers to work; pip install diffusers):
 ```